Nothing can grow by itself. A startup starting from scratch needs partners to help it out. We are no exception.

 Going forward on our six-month journey and beyond, we are building partnerships around us and growing together.

-This coming weekend we’ll cover the quarterly event Tech Hive, which is a workshop for entrepreneurs, a cross between a hackathon and a business planning competition.
+We are collaborating with the quarterly event Tech Hive, which is a workshop for entrepreneurs, a cross between a hackathon and a business planning competition.